hackclub/hackclub/workshops/memory_game/README.md

 }
 ```

-If you click the same card again, a pop-up alert notifies you and the cards flip back.
+If you click the same card again, a pop-up alert notifies you, and the cards flip back.

 ```js
 if (firstCard === secondCard) {